zootle/energy-intake-predictor/README.md

 ![Model Accuracy Comparison](assets/images/model-accuracy-R2-scores.png)

 Overall, there is a good level of accuracy over most of the models.
 The XGBoost for Regression model has stood out due to its high accuracy and low RMSE.
-If this overfits then the Random Forest Regressor would be the next best model to use.
+If this overfits on further unseen data then the Random Forest Regressor would be the next best model to use.

 ### Conclusion

-This research project utilizes advanced machine learning techniques to forecast the calorie content of various food ingredients, which is pivotal for nutrition management and public health.
+This research project utilises advanced machine learning techniques to forecast the calorie content of various food ingredients, which is pivotal for nutrition management and public health.

 Future work could explore combining models and/or feature engineering to further enhance prediction and scaling to a wider range of ingredients across a larger demographic.
+There is further scope to explore the data further, improve word classification and

 ### Author
 - Adam de Zoete [(@zootle)](https://github.com/zootle)

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details